YBMadhu/chef-apache_tomcat/README.md

 * [oracle_jdk](https://github.com/bdclark/chef-oracle_jdk) - a cookbook dedicated
 to installing the Oracle JDK

-#### Logrotate
-This cookbook depends on the [logrotate](https://supermarket.chef.io/cookbooks/logrotate) cookbook but will only install logrotate when using the `default` recipe.
-If you are using the `apache_tomcat_instance` LWRP you'll need to install logrotate on your own.

 #### Poise-Service
 This cookbook depends on [poise-service](https://supermarket.chef.io/cookbooks/poise-service) to create and manage Tomcat service(s).
 On RHEL platforms < 7.0 (and Amazon